ameyabhamare/data-512-homework_2/README.md

 This is an example row *Alabama,South - East South Central,5074296.0,"Albertville, Alabama",1179198677,C*

 Finally, in **analysis.ipynb**, I generated all the required tables based on the metrics we were asked to calculate.

+# Research Implications
+---
+This assignment provided intriguing insights into Wikipedia as a data source.
+I discovered the concept of article quality rankings and found that less populated states like Wyoming and Vermont had better per capita article coverage.
+Surprisingly, major city articles, like those for San Francisco, Seattle, and New York City, didn't have high quality ratings, likely due to their frequent and dynamic editing.

+I noticed several biases in the data, including the significant influence of population centers on per capita rankings.
+Major cities exhibited varying article qualities likely due to frequent edits, and they often lacked state names in their titles, requiring special handling.
+Interestingly, I encountered no missing data after ORES calls, which exceeded my expectations, demonstrating the scalability and reliability of the ORES model.
+I'm keen to delve deeper into the ORES model's mechanics, understanding its article grading methodology, the significance of different parameters, and the mathematical aspects of probability score assignment.

+Using open source data like Wikipedia for data science research poses inherent challenges.
+Online data is rife with biases, including geographical, racial, economic, and more.
+In our assignment, we witnessed how larger population centers influenced article quality, illustrating the potential skewing of results in algorithms trained on such biased datasets.
+Overrepresented groups or regions can significantly influence data-driven decisions, necessitating a cautious approach to avoid detrimental real-world effects in decision-making based on data science research.

+Wikipedia stands out as a valuable data source due to its extensive information repository.
+This assignment focused on extracting metadata from articles, revealing the vast potential for in-depth analysis.
+Despite being widely regarded as a reliable resource, its open-source nature allows public edits, leading to potential inaccuracies.
+Instances of edit wars have resulted in certain articles, like San Francisco, being locked.
+Nevertheless, I believe Wikipedia remains a valuable resource for diverse analyses.
+The previous assignment explored page views, while this one delved into article qualities, showcasing the numerous possibilities for data analysts.

+Wikipedia offers extensive opportunities for supporting data science research.
+Its reliability in historical data makes it ideal for time series analytics, representing a significant use case.
+Being a primary online information source due to its vast content, Wikipedia is widely accessible.
+Additionally, the Wikimedia Foundation now provides comprehensive APIs and models, enhancing access to various data and metadata aspects.
+These resources make conducting data science analysis on Wikipedia data highly appealing.